ChenWuBing/BbTiYuDaRen/README.md

-# 先锋足球-商家端
+# 小秘密相册

-We are an app that provides online venues and online bookings for football venues.
-Football venues can place their football venues on our platform for more football fans or organizations to book their football venues.
-At present, our platform has more than 500 plus football venues, and we hope that more football venues can join us, let us develop together and make progress together.
+We are a platform dedicated to the privacy of users' albums.
+Users can protect their privacy photos through our app to prevent others from being sneaked.
+Our app is safe and secure.

-If you have any questions, please contact the technical support email: peterwebster3201@gmail.com, thank you for your support.
+If you have any questions, please contact the technical support email: AngeliqueFaiga59@gmail.com, thank you for your support.